ampproject/amphtml/docs/spec/amp-framework-hosting.md

 -   `--sourcemap_url`: Provide the base URL for JavaScript source map links.
 This URL should contain placeholder `{version}` that will be replaced with the actual version when the AMP framework is built, for example `https://raw.githubusercontent.com/<github-username>/amphtml/{version}/`.
 Defaults to `https://raw.githubusercontent.com/ampproject/amphtml/{version}/`.

+**Tips:**

-Tips: Be sure to pass flag `--noconfig` to `amp dist` in the flavor command, otherwise you will end up with multiple `AMP_CONFIG` definitions in entrypoint files (`v0.js`, `shadow-v0.js`, etc.).
-Flag `--version_override` is not supported.
+-   Be sure to pass flag `--noconfig` to `amp dist` in the flavor command, otherwise you will end up with multiple `AMP_CONFIG` definitions in entrypoint files (`v0.js`, `shadow-v0.js`, etc.).
+-   Flag `--version_override` is not supported.

-Important: `build-system/global-configs/custom-flavors-config.json` is not part of checked-in source.
+-   `build-system/global-configs/custom-flavors-config.json` is not part of checked-in source.
 If it exists, the custom flavors are automatically made available to `amp release`.

 #### Build the framework